wal-g/wal-g/docs/README.md

 ``target FIND_FULL base_0000000100000000000000C9_D_0000000100000000000000C4`` delete delta backup and all delta backups with the same base backup

+## Storage tools (danger zone)
+Storage tools allow interacting with the configured storage.
+Be aware that these commands can do potentially harmful operations and make sure that you know what you're doing.

+### ``ls``
+Prints listing of the objects in the provided storage folder.

+Examples:

+``wal-g dh ls`` get listing with all objects in the configured storage.

+``wal-g dh ls some_folder/some_subfolder`` get listing with all objects in the provided storage path.

 **More commands are available for the chosen database engine.
 See it in [Databases](#databases)**

 Databases